dan83g/nginx_spnego/README.md

 # nginx_spnego
-Dockerfile for nginx
+Dockerfile for nginx with SPNEGO, JS module and WEBDAV module
-SPNEGO
-JS module
-WEBDAV module